July 30, 2024 11m read

 Like many things technology-related, CISOs are hesitant to link security investments to financial metrics.
 However, delaying a Zero Trust deployment can yield increased costs, or negative ROI over time that can be measured in increased data breaches, persistent security blind spots, inappropriate access to critical resources, and misuse of user and resource privileges, just to name a few.

-CISOs can address these ROI concerns through a number of strategies that extend beyond simple acquisition costs and into the broader operational costs.
+CISOs can address these ROI concerns through several strategies that extend beyond simple acquisition costs and into the broader operational costs.
 With the right strategy and solution approach, a CISO can uncover the broader strategic benefits of Zero Trust on financial performance to realize it as an ROI-enabler.

 Achieving Your Organization’s Zero Trust Goals with Cato SASE Cloud